ArunKumarMohanta/sentiment_analysis/README.md

 ## Technologies Used

-Python: Core programming language
+-Python: Core programming language
-YouTube Data API: For fetching video data and comments NLTK (Natural Language Toolkit): For sentiment and emotion analysis Tkinter / CustomTkinter: GUI framework for the desktop interface
+-YouTube Data API: For fetching video data and comments -NLTK (Natural Language Toolkit): For sentiment and emotion analysis -Tkinter / CustomTkinter: GUI framework for the desktop interface
-Matplotlib: For visualizing emotion graphs
+-Matplotlib: For visualizing emotion graphs
-Pillow: For handling images in the GUI
+-Pillow: For handling images in the GUI

 ## Installation